Incazzoso/G4_real_project/README.md

 # notSoBattleShip

+## basic libgdx information

 A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).

-This project was generated with a template including simple application launchers and an `ApplicationAdapter` extension that draws libGDX logo.
+This project was created with a libgdx starter gradle system including simple application launchers and an `ApplicationAdapter` + extension that draws Game logo.

 ## Platforms